 If one of the elements of the explosion pentagon is missing, a catastrophic explosion can not occur.
 Two of the elements in the explosion pentagon are difficult to eliminate: oxygen (within air), and confinement of the dust cloud (within processes or buildings).
 However, the other three elements of the pentagon can be controlled to a significant extent, and will be discussed further in this document.

-A combustible dust explosion hazard may exist in a variety of industries, including: food (e.g., candy, starch, flour, feed), plastics, wood, rubber, furniture, textiles, pesticides, pharmaceuticals, dyes, coal, metals (e.g., aluminum, chromium, iron, magnesium, and zinc), 3D welding (a form of 3D printing), and fossil fuel power generation.
+A combustible dust explosion hazard may exist in a variety of industries, including: food (e.g., candy, starch, flour, feed), plastics, wood, rubber, furniture, textiles, pesticides, pharmaceuticals, dyes, coal, metals (e.g., aluminum, chromium, iron, magnesium, and zinc), additive manufacturing, 3D printing, and fossil fuel power generation.
 The vast majority of natural and synthetic organic materials, as well as some metals, can form combustible dust.
 NFPA's Industrial Fire Hazards Handbook5 states that "any industrial process that reduces a combustible material and some normally noncombustible materials to a finely divided state presents a potential for a serious fire or explosion."

 Facility Analysis Components